Building the S2E platform manually

 to run them manually.

-S2E builds and runs on Ubuntu 18.04 or 20.04 LTS (64-bit).
+S2E builds and runs on Ubuntu 22.04 LTS and Debian 11 (64-bit).
 Earlier versions may still work, but we do not support them anymore.

 You can create a self-contained docker image that lets you analyze any supported binary.
 The following command builds the demo docker image.